grafana/dashboard-spec/README.md

 All properties should have a description.
 This is used for API doc generation.

+File names should be in camel case.
+All files referenced as a schema component in a `spec.yml` should begin with a capital letter (PascalCase).
+Files containing shared schema components like "gridPos" or "threshold" should be named with a leading underscore.

+Each spec directory should have child directories "panels", "targets", "templates" for organizing schema files.
+All files should live in those directories except "Dashboard.yml" and "spec.yml".

 If a property's name could be more descriptive in code or it collides with another name nested in the same object, use the `title` field to indicate what that object should be called in code.
 For example, most panels have a top-level